Master of Social Work (MSW) Programs in Arkansas - Campus and Online

 Advanced Standing Online MSW Programs in Arkansas

 The University of Arkansas’ MSW program with a Multi-System Life Course (MSLC) specialization is offered online in an advanced standing format for students who qualify by holding a BSW degree from a CSWE-accredited undergraduate program that was conferred within the past six years.
 The 39-credit program, which does not require any campus visits, is designed to be completed in three semesters of continuous enrollment over a 12-month period.
-As part of the program, students are required to engage in 900 hours of field education.
 The program’s MSLC curriculum prepares students for social work practice with individuals, families, groups, organizations, and communities.
+The coursework employs a systems perspective that illuminates the role of community, social infrastructures, and other environmental factors on human psychology and behavior.
+In addition to their courses, students are required to engage in 500 hours of field education.

 The University of Arkansas at Little Rock offers its Advanced Direct Practice (ADP) clinical social work MSW program in an online, advanced standing format for qualified students who hold a BSW degree from a CSWE-accredited undergraduate program, so long as the degree was conferred within the past five years.
-Offered by the university’s School of Social Work, the program gives students the option of completing their degree in 12 months of full-time enrollment or 21 months of part-time enrollment.
-As part of the program, students are required to engage in 720 hours of field education at one or more sites that are approved by the program.
+Offered by the university’s School of Social Work, the 43-credit program gives students the option of completing their degree in 12 months of full-time enrollment or 21 months of part-time enrollment.
+As part of the program, students are required to engage in 960 hours of field education at one or more sites that are approved by the program.
 The online program offered by UA Little Rock is currently only available to residents of Arkansas.

-All Master of Social Work Programs in Arkansas
+Directory of All Master of Social Work Programs in Arkansas

 T Traditional programs, Advanced Standing programs, Campus programs, Hybrid programs (campus and online instruction), Hybrid-Online programs (3 to ~6 campus visits per year), Online programs (fully online to 2 campus visits per year)